Jubatian/Kratemaqht-on-a-Treadmill/README.rst

 The following additional packages are required to run this script:

+- PNGCrush, tested with version 1.7.9.
+- ImageMagick, tested with version 6.7.7-10.
 - Gimp, tested with version 2.8.
-- PNGCrush, tested with version 1.7.9.
+(Optional)
 - The images/units/dragons directory (with contents) of the Library of Kratemaqht campaign (or whatever image source you need to crush).

-If you are interested in the scolorq version, that one does not need Gimp, however it uses ImageMagick and (obviously) scolorq.
-The latter can be obtained from here:
+If you are interested in the scolorq version, the source of scolorq can be obtained here:

 http://www.cs.berkeley.edu/~dcoetzee/downloads/scolorq